Convocation

 After attending high school at River East Collegiate, Karlenzig started out at university with most of his cohort.
 Unfortunately, after missing out on his first opportunity to get into business school, Karlenzig was left at a crossroads.
 On the advice of a friend already attending, he chose the Business Administration program at RRC Polytech.

 “I still remember my first day, I had an amazing Business Communications instructor who walked in with a CD player and played Buckcherry – Crazy Bitch,” laughed Karlenzig.
 “She let the song play — lyrics, swearing, everything — and she said ‘You have ten seconds in business to introduce yourself and have someone either like you or not like you.
-You all are never going to forget this first 30 seconds of this class.’
+You all are never going to forget the first 30 seconds of this class.’
 Fifteen years later, I’ve never forgotten.”

 The program also created some surprise experiences for Karlenzig.
 He was chosen out of his graduating class to be the business manager on the North American Solar Challenge team from RRC Polytech, transporting a solar car to Texas on a trip managed by students across several programs.